hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_body_api.md

 ![Stretch head blueprint](./images/tilt_detail_rs.png#only-light)
 ![Stretch head blueprint](./images/tilt_detail_rs.png#only-dark)

 The interface to Stretch's head is the [Head](#stretch_body.head.Head) class.
 The head contains an Intel Realsense D435i depth camera.
-The pan/tilt joints in the head allow Stretch to swivel and capture depth imagery of its surrounding.
+The pan and tilt joints in the head allow Stretch to swivel and capture depth imagery of its surrounding.
 The head is typically initialized as:

 ```python linenums='1'
 import stretch_body.head